haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

        ``--additional-tests`` switch.

   * ``Skeletons_Default``
-       is used to specify the default behaviour of test skeletons, otherwise specified by ``--skeleton-default`` option.
+       is used to specify the default behavior of test skeletons, otherwise specified by ``--skeleton-default`` option.
 The value of this attribute should be either ``pass`` or ``fail``.

+  * ``Default_Stub_Exclusion_List``
+       is used to specify the file with list of units whose bodies should not be stubbed, otherwise specified by ``--exclude-from-stubbing=filename``.

+  * ``Stub_Exclusion_List ("unit")``
+       is used to specify the file with list of units whose bodies should not be stubbed when testing "unit", otherwise specified by ``--exclude-from-stubbing:unit=filename``.

   Each of those attributes can be overridden from the command line if needed.
-  Other *gnattest* switches can also be passed via the project file as an attribute list called GNATtest_Switches.
+  Other *gnattest* switches can also be passed via the project file as an attribute list called *Gnattest_Switches*.

   .. _Simple_gnattest_Example: